TheDolentCity/paladins-of-awoudan/src/content/docs/rules/system.md

 Your agility and adroitness.

 - Increases speed.
+- Increases initiative.
-- Increases chance to hit and damage with most weapons.
+- Increases chance to hit and damage with most melee weapons.
 - Increases efficacy of the dodge action.
 - Required for certain arms and armor.
 - Used for a few martial practices.